Sarah Gordy: Career

 In November 2018, Gordy was presented with an MBE for services to the arts and people with disabilities.
 The MBE had been awarded as part of the Queen's Birthday Honours in June.
-She was the first woman with Down's Syndrome to be awarded an MBE.
-The following month, she received an honorary Doctor of Laws degree from the University of Nottingham, becoming the first person with Down's Syndrome to be awarded an honorary degree by a British university.
+The following month, she received an honorary Doctor of Law degree from the University of Nottingham, becoming the first person with Down's Syndrome to be awarded an honorary degree by a British university.

 Gordy starred in Jellyfish, a new play written by Ben Weatherill, which premiered at the Bush Theatre in June 2018.
 Following a sold-out run at the Bush, it moved to the National Theatre in July 2019.
 Gordy was nominated for Best West End Debut in The Stage Debut Awards 2019.

 In March 2019, Gordy performed "The Rite Re-evisioned" with Culture Device Dance Project and dancers of The Royal Ballet at the Royal Opera House.
 Culture Device performed the dance again for the film The Rite, which was nominated for Fashion Film Award.